-- 1. Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or educational benefits or services. - 2.
-Submission to or rejection of such conduct is used for the basis for employment or academic decisions affecting the individual's welfare. - 3.
-Such conduct has the purpose or effect of unreasonably interfering with an individual's professional or academic performance or creating an intimidating, hostile, or offensive educational school experience or working environment. - 4.
-Such conduct is sufficiently severe or pervasive as to alter the conditions of an individual's employment or education or create an abusive working, learning environment; and
+1. Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or educational benefits or services.

+2. Submission to or rejection of such conduct is used for the basis for employment or academic decisions affecting the individual's welfare.

+3. Such conduct has the purpose or effect of unreasonably interfering with an individual's professional or academic performance or working environment.

+4. Such conduct is sufficiently severe or pervasive as to alter the conditions of an individual's employment or education or create an abuse working, learning environment; and

+WHEREAS, Title IX prohibits all schools, colleges, and universities receiving federal funds from discrimination on the basis of sex; and

+WHEREAS, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) requires colleges to maintain and disclose information related to crime on college campuses, including sexual assault; and

+WHEREAS, the Violence Against Women's Reauthorization Act of 2013 (VAWA) amended the Clery Act to now require institutions to compile statistics for incidents of dating violence, domestic violence, sexual assault, and stalking and to include certain policies, procedures, and programs pertaining to these incidents in their Annual Security Reports; and

+Page 2: GCC Board of Trustees Policy 185 - Sexual Harassment and Sexual Discrimination Prevention

-WHEREAS, sexual assault is defined as any type of sexual contact or behavior that occurs without the explicit consent of the recipient.
+WHEREAS, sexual assault is defined as any type of sexual contact or behavior that occurs without the explicit consent of the recipient, including sexual activities as forced sexual intercourse, forcible sodomy, child molestation, incest, fondling, and attempted rape.
 Sexual assault is a form of sexual harassment; and